See also the Talks and Publications pages.

 Quantum Information and Foundations of Physics

 We study the Foundations of Physics from an information-theoretic perspective.
 The main tool and inspiration is Quantum Information Theory, which we apply to a variety of questions: Can we derive the abstract formalism of quantum theory from simple principles?
 How can we test quantum theory against more general alternatives, under minimal assumptions?
-How are probabilities in arbitrary theories constrained by spatiotemporal symmetries, and what does this tell us the relation between space, time and quantum theory?
 What is the nature of reality and our place in it?

 Aiming for complete mathematical rigor and conceptual clarity, our research touches mathematics, physics, computer science, and philosophy.
-Since we prove theorems with paper and pencil, our work can be broadly classified as Mathematical Physics.
+Proving theorems with pen and paper, we are arguably Mathematical Physicists.

 Vision